Definition of Uninsured Motorist (UM) Coverage

 If I have medical insurance, why would I need UM protection?
 Your medical costs may only be just a fraction of your expenses after a car accident.
 Consider other possible expenses such as pain and suffering, long-term care, medical devices such as wheelchair, hospital bed or modifications needed to your home, lost wages and disability, services that you can no longer do yourself such as lawn care, cleaning, bathing and even death.

 The single most important step you can take to protect yourself is to add uninsured motorist (UM) coverage to your policy today.
 Even better, if your insurance policy has multiple vehicles, make sure you “stack” the coverage to get even more value and protection.
+If you have been involved in a car accident, it is advisable to speak to a car accident attorney who can guide you through the process and ensure your rights are protected.
 Lipinski Law is always happy to answer any coverage questions you may have, including the benefits of UM coverage.